 - Not easy to get a Grab driver from this location

-- Food outlets at the park
+- There is a cafeteria at the park

-- If you bring food, just watch for the monkeys!
+- If you bring food, watch for the monkeys!

-12. Sia Boey Urban Archaeological Park
+10. Sia Boey Urban Archaeological Park

 Having gone through a major makeover, the Sia Boey Urban Archaeological Park opened to the public in November 2019.